Meet Alex

 • 2003.
 First job in tourism

 When I graduated from high school, I was sure that my future will be connected with tourism.
-I started creating the first trip itineraries, made my first website about tourism in Altai, and then entered the Altai Academy of Culture and Arts at Tourism Management.

 2003